This document describes the classes of information which will be published by the UKFPO, and the content of these classes.

 The UKFPO’s Special Advisors are employees of different health organisations.
 Their grading and pay structure is determined by their employing organisation.

-The office-based team is host-employed by Velindre NHS Trust.
+The office-based team is host-employed by HEE.
 Job grades and pay structures are determined by the NHS Agenda for Change programme.
 Click here for more details about NHS Agenda for Change.

 The UKFPO has developed local policies related to the Freedom Of Information Act and Data Protection Act.
 These policies can be viewed on this website.
 Click here to see the relevant web pages.